-It may be the case that both partners within a marriage are facing financial challenges or it could be the case that one has racked up significant debt on joint accounts that affect both.
+Sometimes both partners within marriage are facing financial challenges, while other times one has racked up significant debt on joint accounts that affect both partners.

 If one spouse is filing on their own, they might want to protect the spouse’s credit or some of their property.
-If you had property in your name before getting married and the spouse initiates a bankruptcy proceeding, that property does not become part of the bankruptcy estate.
-Meaning the court and the trustee do not have jurisdiction over the property regardless of the value.
+If you had a property in your name before getting married and the spouse initiates a bankruptcy proceeding, that property does not become part of the bankruptcy estate.
+Meaning the court and trustee don’t have jurisdiction over the property regardless of the value.
 All debts are discharged if both parties in the couple file jointly.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
 If you are seeking legal advice, please contact our law firm directly.